Image: Alex Brown (CC BY 2.0) via Flickr

 Cuba makes having non-U.S. health insurance a mandatory requirement for all visitors entering the country.
 Those who cannot provide immigration with proof of coverage will be forced to buy insurance from the local Cuban insurance provider who have an office set up in the immigration area of the airport.

+For Americans, GeoBlue now provides International Travel Medical coverage for those traveling to and from Cuba.
 To apply for coverage with GeoBlue or obtain a free quote, contact Timothy Jennings at IndividualHealth.com.

 A health insurance broker we trust, Timothy has worked in the international and US domestic market for more than 30 years and offers travelers a range of different options on plans and coverage including short-term travel medical (generally less than 6 months), annual renewable coverage for expats, and coverage for business groups worldwide.